2026 Preakness Stakes betting in PA

 Using your desktop computer or mobile device, you can log in and wager on the ponies.
 One of the top options for Pennsylvania horse racing fans is the FanDuel Racing app.

 Through FanDuel Racing, you can place bets on races from around the globe, including the Preakness Stakes.
 To get started, all you need to do is click on our exclusive links to create an account.
-From there, it’s just a matter of entering a few simple details such as your name and email address.
+From there, it’s simply a matter of entering a few basic details, such as your name and email address.

 Once that’s all set, click on “Complete Registration.”
 Your new account will be created right away.
-Mobile Apple users should take the time to download the iOS app from the main website.
+Mobile Apple users should download the iOS app from the main website.
 Afterward, log in on mobile, and you’ll be ready to bet from wherever you are.

 Android users aren’t out of luck.
-The site is fully optimized to work on mobile.
-After you have created an account via our exclusive links, visit the site on your device and log in for mobile access.
+The site is fully optimized for mobile use.
+After creating an account via our exclusive links, visit the site on your device and log in to access it on mobile.

 Betting on the Preakness Stakes goes beyond just trying to figure out which horse will win.
 There are several ways to bet on the race, many of which can be quite fruitful.

-Let’s take a look at all the major bet options you have to consider, starting with the basic:
+Let’s take a look at all the major bet options you have to consider, starting with the basics:

 - Win: Place your bet on the winner of the race.